 - Generally, B2C copy can have a much lighter tone and be written in a more conversational style that your audience will feel comfortable with.

 - B2C content should appeal to emotions.
-You might write copy that tugs at the heart strings, makes your audience laugh, or invokes a feeling of nostalgia in order to persuade your audience to take action.
+You might write copy that tugs at the heartstrings, makes your audience laugh, or invokes a feeling of nostalgia to persuade your audience to take action.

 B2B stands for Business to Business.
-This copywriting strategy includes anything that’s written by one business and directed to another business.
-B2B writing refers to writing one business does when they’re selling products or services to another business.
+This copywriting strategy includes anything written by one business and directed to another.

-Why does it matter if you’re selling to a company rather than an individual?
+Why does it matter if you sell to a company rather than an individual?
 There are a few things that will change your writing strategy if this is the case.

-- You’ll likely be writing to a group of people who are making purchasing decisions, rather than just one person making a decision for themselves.
+- You’ll likely be writing to a group of people making purchasing decisions rather than just one person deciding for themselves.

 - Your writing should generally have a more professional tone, as you’ll be writing to other professionals rather than trying to gear your writing toward a wide audience.

 - You’ll be able to get much more specific about some details.
 These are the details that people in the industry you’re selling to will need to know to make an informed decision.

 - When writing to a business audience, you’ll need to be more direct to get your message where it needs to go.
 Consider sending direct messages or emails to the people you need to get in touch with.